reyesvicente/python-practice/README.md

 ## Overview

-This repository contains 20 carefully designed problems that cover fundamental to intermediate Python concepts including:
+This repository contains 30 carefully designed problems that cover fundamental to advanced Python concepts including:
 - String manipulation and analysis
 - List operations and transformations
 - Loops and conditionals